 Agricultural Districts play a vital role in protecting agricultural land in Madison County.
-Agricultural farmland accounts for close to 41 percent of Madison County’s entire area.
+Farmland accounts for close to 45 percent of Madison County’s entire area.

 To enroll in the program, contact Madison County Planning Department at 315-366-2376 and ask for a Survey Form, or stop in at the Planning Department in Wampsville Monday through Friday from 9 a.m. to 5 p.m. to pick up the survey form or print a form from the county website at madisoncounty.ny.gov/358/Agriculture.

 Each Survey Form asks for the Tax Parcel ID number and acreage of the property.
 A description of the land must be included with the request.

 All requests for inclusion into an Agricultural District must be postmarked by Tuesday, Oct.
 31.